CET Colombia Study Abroad

 Living Like a Local

 Local Roommates.
 Want to learn where to find the best manjar blanco (Colombian dulce de leche)?
+Which restaurant to eat at in Parque del Perro?
 How to navigate the local bus system?
-Not only does sharing a home with a local roommate give you instant insider’s access to the city, it brings language and local culture out of the classroom and into your home life.
+Sharing your apartment with students from Universidad del Valle gives you insider’s access to the city and brings language and local culture out of the classroom and into your home life.
 Learn more about living with a local roommate.

 Eating in Cali.
-For meals, take your pick of Cali’s many inexpensive eateries or use your student ID to try the cafeteria, where a full meal costs less than 1 USD for students.
+For meals, take your pick of Cali’s many inexpensive eateries.
+Find your favorite arepa spot or savor a bowl of sancocho, a hearty soup made with chicken, potatoes, plantain, herbs, corn, and avocado.
 Feeling like a home-cooked meal?
-Grab ingredients at the supermarket and have a night in with your roommates.
+Grab ingredients at the supermarket and have a big night in with your roommates.
 Learn more about accommodating your dietary needs in Cali.

 Life in Cali

 In a city where the influences of diversity are ever-present, your everyday surroundings will inform your studies and Cali’s active calendar of cultural activities will fill your days.
 Enjoy a cold champú (refreshing local drink) as you relax in town.
-Spend the weekend at the mountains or on the beach (3 hours by bus!) with your roommate.
+Use your Spanish to befriend the barista at your favorite café.
 Go dancing with friends at Calle de la Salsa, a community salsa event at Boulevard del Río.
-Listen to the storytellers weave a tale atop the hill in the San Antonio neighborhood.
+Spend the weekend at the mountains or on the beach with your roommate.
+Or stay nearby and listen to live music at Loma de la Cruz or swim in the many rivers across Cali—a favorite weekend pastime of Caleños.

 Experience Cali with CET

 Around the city.
 Each term, the program offers different extra-curricular activities that allow you to explore Cali and Colombian culture.
-Take a salsa class to try your hand at the national pastime.
-Spend time in the beautiful Farallones mountains.
-Explore different neighborhoods around Cali.
+Try your hand at salsa with a workshop in the city’s iconic Obrero neighborhood.
+Have a refreshing cholado (a fresh fruit salad with condensed milk served over shaved ice) at Panamericana’s Canchas.
 And there’s even more to see on your own.

 Student Resources